This EIP defines a migration process of the existing Merkle-Patricia Trie (MPT) commitment for withdrawals to Simple Serialize (SSZ).

 Backwards Compatibility

-Applications that rely on the replaced MPT withdrawals_root in the block header can no longer find that information.
-Analysis is required whether affected applications have a migration path available to use the SSZ withdrawals_root instead.
+Applications that rely on the replaced MPT withdrawals_root in the block header require migration to the SSZ withdrawals_root.